• Skip to main content

 The book starts with the fundamental question: “Why do we carry?”
 From there, the book moves on to the legal aspects of self defense and the carrying of arms.
 Ayoob then discusses in detail the selection of firearms, holsters, and ammunition.
 Plus he writes about the pros and cons of different modes of carry and style of dress.
 Ayoob wraps up the book with a discussion on the International Defensive Pistol Association (IDPA) and the benefits it can provide to the concealed carry practitioner.

-Ayoob does an excellent job in explaining the topics, and answering questions to anticipated questions.
-The writing style is matter-of-fact and easy to read.
-If you have read and enjoyed any of Ayoob’s articles in American Handgunner, then you will find the reading of The Gun Digest Book of Concealed Carry like a conversation with an old friend.
+If you have read and enjoyed any of Ayoob’s articles in American Handgunner or other places, then you will find the reading of The Gun Digest Book of Concealed Carry like a conversation with an old friend.

-It is unfortunate that I should feel the need to spend any time talking of Ayoob’s character, but unfortunately there are a few Internet ninjas who have taken unfair shots at Ayoob over the years.
+It is unfortunate that I should feel the need to spend any time talking of Ayoob’s character, but unfortunately, there are a few Internet ninjas who have taken unfair shots at Ayoob over the years.
 From behind the safety of their keyboards, some people have claimed that Ayoob is a bumbling fool and worse.

-Let me state very clearly: Ayoob is an expert as both an instructor and handler of firearms.
 There are few lawyers who are as knowledgeable in the use of force as he is, and most instructors can’t hold a candle to his abilities.
-While there are reasonable arguments that can be made about his shooting style or classroom technique, I don’t know anyone better versed in the lawful use of deadly force.
+While there are reasonable arguments that can be made for and against his shooting style or classroom technique, I don’t know anyone better versed in the lawful use of deadly force.

 Some of the topics covered in The Gun Digest Book of Concealed Carry include, but are not limited to: